On the distribution of Jacobi sums: Bounds for the discrepancy

 \subsection{Acknowledgements}

-We thank Ming Fang, Ofer Gabber, and Nicholas M. Katz for useful discussions.
-Part of this work was done during a visit of the second author to l'Institut des Hautes \'Etudes Scientifiques.
+We thank Ming Fang, Ofer Gabber, and Nicholas Katz for useful discussions.
+Part of this work was done during visits of the first named and the second named authors to l'Institut des Hautes \'Etudes Scientifiques.
 He thanks the institute for hospitality and support.
-The second author was partially supported by Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
+We thank the referee for helpful comments.

-\begin{bibdiv} \begin{biblist} \bib{Deligne}{article}{ author={Deligne, P.}, title={Application de la formule des traces aux sommes trigonom\'etriques}, book={ title={Cohomologie \'etale}, series={Lecture Notes in Mathematics}, volume={569}, note={S\'eminaire de G\'eom\'etrie Alg\'ebrique du Bois-Marie SGA 4$\frac{1}{2}$}, publisher={Springer-Verlag}, place={Berlin}, review={\MR{0463174 (57 \#3132)}}, date={1977}, } pages={168--232}, }
+\begin{bibdiv} \begin{biblist} \bib{Deligne}{article}{ author={Deligne, P.}, title={Application de la formule des traces aux sommes trigonom\'etriques}, book={ title={Cohomologie \'etale}, series={Lecture Notes in Mathematics}, volume={569}, note={S\'eminaire de G\'eom\'etrie Alg\'ebrique du Bois-Marie SGA 4$\frac{1}{2}$}, publisher={Springer-Verlag}, place={Berlin}, review={\MR{0463174 (57 \#3132)}}, date={1977}, }, pages={168--232}, }

 \bib{WeilII}{article}{ author={Deligne, P.}, title={La conjecture de Weil.
 II}, language={French}, journal={Inst.
 Hautes \'Etudes Sci.
 Publ.
 Math.}, number={52}, date={1980}, pages={137--252}, issn={0073-8301}, review={\MR{601520 (83c:14017)}}, }